revolist/revogrid-docs/blog/top-5-react-datagrid-libraries-2026.md

 ## 3. AG Grid — best for broad enterprise data grid requirements

-[AG Grid](https://www.ag-grid.com/react-data-grid/) is the most famous enterprise data grid in the JavaScript ecosystem.
-It is not only a spreadsheet library, but it includes many spreadsheet-like features, especially in AG Grid Enterprise.
+[AG Grid](https://www.ag-grid.com/react-data-grid/) is one of the most famous enterprise data grids in the JavaScript ecosystem.
+It includes many spreadsheet-like features, especially in AG Grid Enterprise.

 AG Grid supports a large set of advanced capabilities: